accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 __Architecture styles__

+// TODO arch article the conventional arch sryle is too trival.  use 质素分布来重新推导

 This is the old topic, a generic design pattern on the scale of architecture.
 New recent technologies bring more paradigms, but the essence can be tracked back.
 Company-wide the architecture may eventually evolve to reflect the organization's communication structure ([Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)), besides the technical aspects.

   * __Layered architecture__.
 Now every architecture cannot totally discard this.